 \section{Performance Evaluation}

-This section evaluates the hybrid IBIS neural network using generalization data from Scenario S7.
-This scenario, a laboratory room filled with desks, chairs, and monitors, was chosen as a benchmark due to its challenging environment.
+This section evaluates the IBIS framework using generalization data from Scenario S7 for Dataset A and from Scenario S2 for Dataset B, as previously described.
+It is important to note that this validation used an 80 MHz bandwidth (IEEE 802.11ac) for Scenario S7 and a 160 MHz bandwidth (IEEE 802.11ax) for Scenario S2, with the selection of four antennas to maximize the amount of information obtained during training.
+This scenario, a laboratory room filled with desks, chairs, and monitors, was chosen as a benchmark due to its challenging nature.
 The numerous obstacles in this setup introduce complex signal distortions like multipath propagation, reflection, and scattering, which make the task of activity recognition particularly difficult for any classifier.